hashicorp/consul-service-mesh-for-developers/docs/02_tracing.md

 The application you deployed in the previous step has been configured to use the [Zipkin](https://zipkin.io/) tracing protocol.
 Let's curl the Web endpoint to generate some traces.

 > Remember; if you are using the Shipyard Visual studio code environment or Instruqt use `dockerhost` instead of `localhost`!
+> On Instruqt, the UIs referenced in this section are also conveniently open for you in the Instruqt UI

 ```shell
 ➜ curl localhost:9090